akiarostami/sveltekit-tailwind-blog-starter/content/posts/the-real-pied-piper-safe-network-what-is-it.md

 ---
-title: "The Real Pied Piper – SAFE Network: What is it?"
+title: 'The Real Pied Piper – SAFE Network: What is it?'
-date: December 2, 2022 5:55 PM
+date: '2015-12-02'
 draft: false
-summary: "Safe Network is the real-life Pied Piped from “Silicon Valley” coming to life.
-In this interview with the #SAFENetwork’s team we get to know about the project, what is it, how it’s developed, and more."
+summary: 'Safe Network is the real-life Pied Piped from “Silicon Valley” coming to life.
+In this interview with the #SAFENetwork’s team we get to know about the project, what is it, how it’s developed, and more.'
 tags:
-  - PiedPiper
   - SiliconValley
   - HBO
   - SAFENetwork
 category: Info
 author: Richard Hendricks
 ---

 Safe Network is the real-life Pied Piped from “Silicon Valley” coming to life.
 In this interview with the #SAFENetwork’s team we get to know about the project, what is it, how it’s developed, and more.

 Have you ever wondered:

 ## Does the real **Pied Piper** idea from HBO’s Silicon Valley actually exist?

 **Yes, it does.** It’s called SAFE network and it has a lot to do with the HBO show.

 We got the exciting opportunity to talk with SAFE Network’s team about the project of creating a real-life decentralized web.
 Yes, you’ve heard that right – a team of developers are working on building the new network – just like the Pied Piper’s decentralized Internet featured on HBO’s show “Silicon Valley”.